alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

 **Discussion:**
  - Lexical meaning: Door (certain).
  - Door shape: found difficult.
- - Paleo Hebrew letter shape: found.
+ - Paleo-Hebrew letter shape: found.
  - Ktav Ashuri (Assyrian script) letter shape: found.

 The door shape itself is very faint.
 The apparent shape of the letter has a dark tail off to the right that does not match the letter exactly.